tml3nr/RuneOS-1/README.md

 **Start Arch Linux Arm**
 - Remove all USB devices: drives, Wi-Fi, bluetooth, mouse
 - Connect wired LAN (if not available, connect monitor + keyboard)
-- Move USB drive and micro SD card to RPi
+- Insert micro SD card and USB drive in RPi
-- Power on / connect RPi power
+- Power on
 - Wait 30 seconds (or login prompt on connected monitor)

 **Connect PC to RPi** (skip for connected monitor + keyboard)